The Lost Generation

 There’s a character named Penelope in Brothers Bloom that collects hobbies.
 “I see someone doing something I like, and I get books and learn how to do it,” Penelope boasts whimsically.
-My saintly parents entertained this quality in me for years, my young curious brain jumping from hobby to hobby, unable to commit — drum lessons, wood carving, poetry club, dance lessons, acting classes, photography, kayaking, science camp, sign language, illustration — they dutifully indulged my every whim until the next shiny thing caught my eye and I was off again.
+My saintly parents entertained this quality in me for years, my young curious brain jumping from hobby to hobby, unable to commit — drum lessons, dance, acting classes, photography, kayaking, illustration — they dutifully indulged my every whim until the next shiny thing caught my eye and I was off again.

 I know now, in my twenty-eighth year, that this is how my ADHD manifested; a total inability to focus on the thing in front of me, whether it be a musical instrument, the lesson on the board, or later, my Master’s thesis.
 It’s the product of an under-stimulated brain, one that is deprived of dopamine, serotonin, and/or other neurotransmitters that the brain needs for the safe passage of a thought from one neuron to another.

 Optimistically, this trait can be interpreted as curiosity, which incidentally, is something I quite like about myself.
 That curiosity drives my desire to really understand people, has helped me to become more empathetic.
 It takes me down lots of interesting paths that I wouldn’t have otherwise travelled.